Kalimaha/wds/README.md

 ]
 ```

-Each object in the array must contain the following elements:
+Each object has the following properties:

 |Name|Description|Example|
 |----|-----------|-------|